raaidkabir/iris-application/README.md

 The chat section is created primarily as an open forum for users to reach out to the community and create relevant groups.
 The forums allow for users to provide each other with tips and resources to further their career goals.

+### Profile

+The profile section can be used to edit your interests.
+These interests are used to match you with a mentor that will be able to understand you.
+Additionally, a resume can be uploaded in order for mentors to understand the mentee to a greater degree.

 ## Software